MatijaMikulic/Vodenko/README.md

 ## PLC Integration
 The project supports integration with PLCs for industrial applications.
 The PLC code provided in the `PLC_Code` directory can be used to control actual hardware.
 Make sure to follow the instructions in the `configurations` folder for proper setup.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements
-Special thanks to everyone who contributed to the development of this project.